esiegmann/Integration_Roadmaps/docs/source/tasks/Data_and_Network_Integration.md

 ## Summary

 Meeting data transfer requirements requires an understanding of storage system, application requirements, and site network connectivity.
-While available data transfer options are determined by site preferences, ACCESS network engineers and data transfer specialists will continue to facilitate those options by: 1) offering a Globus subscription through at least Project Year 1 (ending 31-Aug-2023); 2) identifying, evaluating, and encouraging the use of promising data transfer applications; and 3) consulting with sites upon request to help them tackle data transfer application and infrastructure challenges.
+While available data transfer options are determined by site preferences, ACCESS Networking and Data Transfer Services (NDTS) network engineers and data transfer specialists will continue to facilitate those options by: 1) offering a Globus subscription through at least Project Year 1 (ending 31-Aug-2023); 2) identifying, evaluating, and encouraging the use of promising data transfer applications; and 3) consulting with sites upon request to help them tackle data transfer application and infrastructure challenges.

 ## Prerequisite tasks

-# None
+None

 ## Support Information